November 13, 2019 — Jesse Friedman, Software Engineer, Engine Connectivity Engineering

-November 8, 2018 — Jamie Peterson, Technical Programs Manager, Wolfram U
+November 8, 2018 — Jamie Peterson, Senior Training & Online Learning Manager, Wolfram U

 Join Wolfram U for Wolfram Technology in Action: Applications & New Developments, a three-part web series showcasing innovative applications in the Wolfram Language.